-SP-IV estimates structural equations on the basis of the relationships between empirical estimates of impulse responses to economic shocks.
-Specifically, we show that SP-IV is equivalent to a straightforward regression of the impulse response function (IRF) of y_t on the IRFs of Y_t , where the IRFs can be obtained from a VAR, LPs, or other valid impulse response estimators.
-Intuitively, SPexogenous, and so also use it as an instrument.

-IV finds the linear combination of IRFs of the endogenous variables to one or more suitably chosen structural shocks that most closely matches the IRFs of the dependent variable to the same shocks.
-Moreover, these IRFs can be obtained from any LP or VAR identification scheme, and do not necessarily require the availability of external shock measures.
+SP-IV estimates structural equations on the basis of the relationships between empirical estimates of the dependent and independent variables' impulse responses to economic shocks.
+We show that SP-IV is equivalent to a straightforward regression of the IRF of y_t on the IRFs of Y_t , where the IRFs can be obtained from a VAR, LPs, or other valid impulse response estimators.
+Intuitively, SP-IV finds the linear combination of IRFs of the endogenous variables to one or more suitably chosen structural shocks that most closely matches the IRFs of the dependent variable to the same shocks.
+Moreover, these IRFs can be obtained from any LP or VAR identification scheme and - unlike the SE-IV approach of Barnichon and Mesters (2020) - SP-IV, therefore, does not require the availability of external shock measures.

-SP-IV also has several other practical advantages relative to 2SLS with DL instruments.
-First, it can leverage existing external shock measures just like 2SLS, but with adequate controls, it requires only the weaker assumptions of contemporaneous and lead exogeneity, compared to contemporaneous, lead, and lag exogeneity for 2SLS.
-Second, depending on the DGP, the use of forecast errors instead of raw variables can improve efficiency in estimating β .
-Third, similar efficiency gains in the first stage can increase effective instrument strength, and thereby mitigate weak instrument problems.
+Depending on the data generating process (DGP), SP-IV also has several further advantages relative to SE-IV using a DL of instruments.
+First, it can leverage existing external shock measures just like SE-IV, but with adequate controls, it requires only the weaker assumptions of contemporaneous and lead exogeneity of the instruments, compared to contemporaneous, lead, and lag exogeneity for SE-IV.
+Second, the use of forecast errors instead of raw variables can improve efficiency in estimating β relative to the typical 2SLS implementation of SE-IV.
+Third, similar efficiency gains in the first stage can increase effective instrument strength, thereby mitigating weak instrument problems.
+The latter two advantages of SP-IV are more likely when the error term/endogenous variables are more persistent/predictable and are, therefore, likely to be relevant in many macro time series applications.

-We describe inference under strong identification and develop a first-stage test for instrument strength by extending the popular bias-based test in Stock and Yogo (2005) to the SP-IV setting.
-As instrumental variables are often weak in practice, we describe weak instrument robust inference procedures based on the Anderson and Rubin (1949) AR statistic and Kleibergen's (2005) KLM statistic.
-These inference methods for SP-IV also enable the formal testing of hypotheses about structural relationships across IRFs in macroeconomic applications.
+As SP-IV is a GMM estimator, inference is straightforward under strong identification.
+We develop a first-stage test for instrument strength by extending the popular bias-based test in Stock and Yogo (2005) to the SP-IV setting.
+As instruments are often weak in practice, we propose weak instrument robust inference procedures based on the Anderson and Rubin (1949) AR statistic and Kleibergen's (2005) KLM statistic.

 We demonstrate the potential performance gains of SP-IV in simulations estimating the Phillips curve parameters using data generated from the Smets and Wouters (2007) model.
-When the instrument is lag endogenous, based on an empirical calibration, 2SLS with DL instruments is prohibitively biased, but SP-IV with suitable controls is not.
-When the instruments are valid for both estimators, SP-IV with controls exhibits considerably smaller bias than 2SLS with DL instruments.
-A VAR implementation of SP-IV has the lowest bias of all estimators we consider, while LP implementations have lower variances.
-The robust inference procedures for SP-IV remain well-sized in realistic sample sizes and exhibit smaller size distortions when HN_z is large than single-equation specifications with DL instruments.
+When the instrument is lag endogenous, 2SLS with DL instruments is prohibitively biased, but SP-IV with suitable (but realistic) controls is not.
+When the instruments are valid for both estimators, SP-IV with controls exhibits considerably smaller bias than 2SLS with DL instruments in finite samples.
+A VAR implementation of SP-IV has the lowest bias of all estimators we consider, while LP implementations have lower variance.
+Robust inference procedures for SP-IV control size in realistic sample sizes and exhibit smaller size distortions when HN_z is large than similar procedures for conventional SE-IV.